 Who were your favorite professors, places on campus or words of wisdom?

 Members from the 50th anniversary class are invited to fill out forms to be included in memory books.
 Graduates are asked about their favorite professors, places on campus and words of wisdom.
 These memories are compiled into annual memory books and dispersed to golden graduates attending the Heritage Club Dinner and to those grads who submitted their memory, but were unable to attend.

-Throughout their college years, the class of 1963 studied under the best instructors.
-The many favorites they recall included Martin Fleck, Sr., biology; Bainbridge Bunting, art; Willis Jacobs, English; Josiah Russell, history; John Batcheller, music; Morris Freedman and Katherine Simons, English; William Fiedler, pharmacy; Miles Zintz, education; and Frank Hibben, anthropology.
-President Tom L. Popejoy, Dean of Women Helen Whiteside, and Dean of Men Howard Mathany stayed busy overseeing an active student life.
+Throughout their college years, the class of 1964 studied under the best.
+President Tom L. Popejoy was in his fifteenth year at the helm of the University and was responsible for much of the University’s growth.
+The many favorite professors they recall were Martin Fleck, Biology; Bainbridge Bunting, Art; Willis Jacobs, English; Josiah Russell, History; John Batcheller, Music; Morris Freedman and Katherine Simons, English; Miles Zintz, Education; and Frank Hibben, Anthropology.
+Dean of Women, Helen Whiteside, and Dean of Men, Howard Mathany, stayed busy overseeing an active student life on campus.